waldrain/waldrain.github.io/moniwonig.md

 - add mesh over the airvent holes in stairwell wall
 - insulate all hot water pipes
 - insulate top part of wwwp together with all its connections
-- repaint the stairwell and bathroom walls
+- repaint the stairwell wall
 - improve windproofing and insulation of hallway door
 - close window above bathroom door
 - build a wall beside the wwwp